 Next, you say:

 This video demonstrates the process perfectly:

 They are designed to reinforce the learning and allow the kids to relate abstract concepts to concrete concepts.
-The cards are both graphically designed and photographic, relating each form with a famous natural wonder.

 This is a fun matching game for the 3 to 5-year-olds

 We start by arranging one contrasting pair of land and water forms felt pieces (eg. island and lake) on the floor or table.
 Next, mix up the 3-part cards in a basket or bowl and have them take out the control card of each felt board.
 They should match them to each corresponding form.